aurorascharff/next-intl-cache-components/README.md

-# cacheComponents Demo with next-intl
+# Next.js 16 cacheComponents with next-intl

 Demo of Next.js 16 `cacheComponents` with `next-intl`.
 Shows how to enable component caching for internationalized apps by passing locale as props instead of reading from headers.